 With so many factors to consider – and so many universities to choose from – it can seem difficult to make a decision.
 The best advice is to take your time and evaluate options carefully.
 The following tips may also be helpful:

 One of the simplest ways to get started is by using our search.
 You can also check the Carnegie Classification of Institutions of Higher Education to identify universities with a particular focus on graduate-level study.
 This is an unofficial, but well established, categorisation of universities according to their size, academic focus and other factors.

 Unlike doctoral degrees in most other countries, a US PhD is almost never a pure research degree.
 Original research is still a key requirement for an American doctorate, and you’ll still present and defend a substantial thesis.
 It’s just that you’ll do a lot more along the way and quite a few other things first.

 Whereas PhD students in countries like the UK normally start researching for their thesis right away, US doctorates begin with of taught classes and assessments, culminating in a comprehensive exam.
 It’s only after passing this stage that a student confirms their final dissertation topic and gets to work researching it.

 In total the length of a PhD in the USA is usually 4-6 years (full time).
-Students spend 1-4 years on the coursework stage of their program and 2-4 years working on their dissertation.
+Students spend 1-4 years on the coursework stage of their programme and 2-4 years working on their dissertation.

 The academic year in the USA consists of two teaching semesters: August-December and January-May.
 These will be when your classes and assessments take place.
-Most graduate programs admit students in the autumn (or ‘fall’) semester.
+Most graduate programmes admit students in the autumn (or ‘fall’) semester.